 This safari lodge draws its inspiration from the nature that surrounds it.
 Lesley Carstens says, “We looked at the indigenous landscape – the flora and fauna.
 The camp is adjacent to a natural watercourse, the surrounding vegetation is typical riverine bush featuring excellent examples of classic river trees like Jackakberry; Apple Leaf and Leadwood.
 Our imaginations were fuelled by nature – hues of ivory, dark green, apple, sage and subtle flushes of pink echoing the characteristic tones of the flowers found in the bush.”
 At any time, guests in the suite will only have to close their eyes to listen to the sounds of the bush, reminding them of just how close they are to nature.
 The suites are also elevated, offering guests a rare chance to glimpse game coming to drink from the river, as they relax on their private decks.

-Built to celebrate nature, the Saseka Tented Camp also features clever design choices such as recycled flooring.
+Built to celebrate nature, the Saseka Tented Camp also features clever design choices with a Wabi Sabi influence such as recycled flooring.
 Not only is this an eco-friendly decision, but it also echoes the surroundings once again, as the flooring is the same off-white colour as the white sand of the nearby riverbed.
 As such, guests will always feel that they are a part of the bush while they are staying at Saseka.

 The lighting is another area in which Saseka showcases innovation in design.
 As Silvio Rech says, “We took a sculptural approach which allowed us to create different spaces within the main area.
 The use of light was key and we created our extraordinary ceiling which filters light into the space – imitating the natural dappled light of a tree canopy.
 We christened it the ‘ceiling for all seasons’ which is totally apt.”